aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.258.0 (2018-03-30 20:23 UTC)
+* CertificateManager (3.3.4.2)
+	* Documentation updates for acm
+* Connect (3.3.0.0)
+	* Amazon Connect is a contact center as a service (CCaS) solution that offers easy, self-service configuration and enables dynamic, personal, and natural customer engagement at any scale.
+With this release of the Amazon Connect SDK, Outbound APIs (StartOutboundVoiceContact, StopContact) are now generally available.
+This release supports CTR generation for calls generated through the new APIs.
+Additionally IAM permissions are supported for the new APIs.
+* Core 3.3.21.20
+	* Adding FIPS endpoint for CodeBuild service

 ### 3.3.257.0 (2018-03-30 00:18 UTC)
 * AlexaForBusiness (3.3.2.0)
 	* Adds operations for creating and managing address books of phone contacts for use in A4B managed shared devices.